taustation-fan/taustation-fan.github.io/README.md

 some stats replenishment).

 Upon finding an opponent in the Ruins, you have 8 segments to fight them.
+Until you attack them, the opponent is visible in the *People* tab at the Ruins, so you can see their armor and weapons before attacking.

 When you win such a fight, you can loot the opponent, which tends to give you on the order of 1 to 100 credits, and you gain a reward.
 The reward